 The project is funded by Meat & Livestock Australia and brings together pasture and cattle scientists, and modellers from across the north.
 The $2M project, over four years, is led by the Northern Territory Department of Industry, Tourism and Trade, collaborating with the Queensland Department of Agriculture and Fisheries and Department of Environment and Science.

-For more information visit the Sweet Spot project page or contact Dr Robyn Cowley, Senior Rangeland Scientist, Northern Territory Department of Industry, Tourism and Trade on 0419 829 493 or Dr Kieren McCosker, Beef Research Scientist, NT Department of Industry, Tourism and Trade on 08 8973 9771.
+For more information visit the Sweet Spot project page or contact Dr Robyn Cowley, Senior Rangeland Scientist, Northern Territory Department of Industry, Tourism and Trade on 0419 829 493 or Dr Kieren McCosker, Senior Research Fellow, Queensland Alliance for Agriculture and Food Innovation, The University of Queensland on 0447 828 315.